arthurxavierx/purescript-carpenter/docs/Carpenter/Cedar.md

 cedarSpec :: forall state action eff.
 Update state (CedarProps state action) action eff -> Render state (CedarProps state action) action -> ReactSpec (CedarProps state action) state eff
 ```

-Creates a `ReactSpec` using the Cedar architecture for the component based
+Creates a specification of a component using the Cedar architecture based
 on the supplied update and render functions.

 The Cedar architecture is highly based on the Elm architecture but it